 - solve problems using mathematical models

-- apply basic mathematical skills and elementary mathematical concepts of arithmetic, algebra, geometry and data interpretation
+- apply basic skills and elementary concepts of arithmetic, algebra, geometry and data interpretation

 The Quantitative Reasoning section includes an on-screen calculator.
-If you are taking the paper-based test, a calculator will be provided at the test center.
+If you are taking the paper-delivered test, a calculator will be provided at the test center.

 Get a quick view of the Quantitative Reasoning Question types.